g-vega-cl/Hackernews-stories-web-app/README.md

 1. Create boilerplate.

 * Optimization Notes:
     1. We can cache.
 And should cache. - Use React query library.
+(How query cache works: https://www.youtube.com/watch?v=2TX8ojaSwF0)
     2. Lazy loading?
 I say yes.
 Use pagination, show 10 articles per page. - Depends.
 It might add complexity to the code where it is not needed.
 2. Fetch data.
     * Fetch stories.